kylecorry31/kylecorry31.github.io/src/research/solar-eclipse-prediction.md

 ![Eclipse Search](/assets/images/research/solar-eclipse-frequency.png)

-Further improvements can likely be made to check for more conditions in which an eclipse cannot occur, especially around the time of the new moon.
+Further improvements could potentially be made to check for more conditions in which an eclipse cannot occur, especially around the time of the new moon.

 Based on my analysis, the majority of iterations run into one of the following conditions: